tionna-jackson/Operational-People-Analytics-Project/README.md

-# 📊 Gartner Operational & People Insights Analytics Project
+# 📊  Operational & People Insights Analytics Project
-A full end-to-end analytics project designed to reflect the analytical rigor, business storytelling, and decision-making frameworks used at **Gartner**.
+A full end-to-end analytics project designed to reflect the analytical rigor, business storytelling, and decision-making frameworks used at and inspired by **Gartner**.
 This project blends operational performance data with people analytics to uncover insights that improve SLA performance, forecast capacity, and identify burnout risk.

 # 🧩 Project Overview